pangeo-data/pangeo/_sources/packages.rst.txt

 .. note::

   Many people and organizations were involved in the development of the software described on this page.
-Most of them have nothing to do with Pangeo.
+Most of them have no formal affiliation with Pangeo.
   By listing software packages on this website, we are in no way claiming credit for their hard work.
 Full information about the developers responsible for creating these tools can be found by following the links